Vonvikken/Notification-Bot-Kotlin/README.md

 To build the bot, you need [Apache Maven](https://maven.apache.org/) correctly installed and configured.

-The bot runs on Linux on JRE 1.8 or later, so make sure it is installed in your system.
+The bot runs on Linux on JRE 1.8 or later, so make sure it is installed on your target system.

 ## Installation